 Using a digital interface is the best option to get the cleanest sound without a lot of noise.

 A digital interface will connect to your phone’s USB/Charging port.
-This is the most preferred option if you are going to play guitar through a smartphone or tablet, as it will provide you with excellent sound quality.
+This is the most preferred option if you are going to play guitar through a smartphone or tablet, as it provides excellent sound quality.

 Digital interfaces offer better sound quality than analog models because they transform the guitar’s analog signal into a digital signal as soon as possible.
 Keeping it in the digital domain reduces the chance of introducing more noise.